 Ticket Price: £12.00 for adults

-The late 12th-century monastery Newstead is renowned for housing Lord Byron from 1808 to 1814 and frequently serving as the eminent poet’s muse.
+The late 12th-century monastery Newstead is renowned for housing Lord Byron from 1808 to 1814 and frequently serving as the poet's muse.
 Visitors can explore the Victorian rooms as well as the poet’s former private apartments and relax in the park, which dons the bright colours of the rhododendrons in late spring and Japanese maples in autumn.
-This is certainly one of the best museums in Nottingham to explore.
+This is certainly one of the best museums in Nottingham to explore and is just 33 minutes drive away from our world-class student accommodation.

 2. Wollaton Hall and Park